 Before you go ahead with your investment in gold or silver, there are certain actions you need to undertake, if you want to ensure your investment is safe.
 After all, investing in gold is just an investment, and requires money, many times the savings of a lifetime.

 Gold is just an investment, an investment that can be profitable under the right circumstances.
-An investor must never be passionate, must always keep a cool head, because gold in a certain environment tends to do well, and in another market, the environment tends not to do well.
-The investor will have to examine whether this is the right time to put his/her money on gold or not to.
+An investor must never be passionate, and must always keep a cool head because gold in a certain environment tends to do well, and in another market, the environment tends not to do well.
+The investor will have to examine whether this is the right time to put his/her money on gold or not.

 Reasons to Invest in Gold and Silver

 There are several reasons to invest in gold.
 The most important are: a) to protect and preserve wealth from unexpected events. b) a hedge when the stock market is not expected to do well.

 To an ordinary person, a good reason to invest in gold is when paper money is worthless.
 That has happened several times, especially in the seventies when due to high inflation, paper money even the dollar lost its value dramatically.
 Low or negative interest rates are also another reason for an ordinary person to preserve his/her wealth.